Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/edit/stroke_menu.rst

 Changes the material linked to the selected stroke.
-You can choose the name of the material to be used by the selected stroke from a list of material of the current *Grease Pencil* Object.
+You can choose the name of the material to be used by the selected stroke from a list of materials of the current *Grease Pencil* object.

 .. _bpy.ops.gpencil.stroke_arrange: